bishoppebbles/Collect-ADDomainData/README.md

 3. Group Policy Management Server installation.
   * Go to `Server Manager > Manage > Add Roles and Features`
     * Select 'Role-based or feature-based installation'
-    * Select the server for installation under ‘Server Selection’
+    * Select the server for installation under 'Server Selection'
     * Server Roles (click 'Next')
     * Select 'Group Policy Management' and click 'Next'
     * Click 'Install' (reboot is not required)

-b.
-To launch the tool you can run gpmc.msc go to Server Manager > Tools > Group Policy Management.
+  * To launch the tool you can run `gpmc.msc` go to `Server Manager > Tools > Group Policy Management`.

 4. The easiest potential approach is to link a new Group Policy Object (GPO) at the domain level.
 If you have computer objects organized within an OU (or OUs) you can link at that granularity level as well.
 You can’t link Group Policy (GP) to an Active Directory container.